Umang-gauswami/human-action-recognition/README.md

      2. The app will display the uploaded image on the left.

-     3. The predicted action will appear on the right with the class index and label.
+     3. The predicted action will appear on the right with the class index and name of the action.